The plant is native to South Africa.

 Utilize the standard techniques to get rid of the pests.

-Learn more about Succulent Pest Control here.
+Learn more on Succulent Pest Control.

 The main disease issues these plants experience are due to overwatering.